LukasBommes/mv-extractor/README.md

 - Added unittests in `tests/tests.py`
 - Updated to Ubuntu 22.04, Python 3.10, and OpenCV 4.5.5
-- Provided run script for better convenience
+- Provided a script to wrap Docker run command
+- Updated demo script with command line arguments for extraction and storing of motion vectors

 ### Looking for Contributors